From classical bacteriology to specialised analyses of strains

 Clinical, epidemiological and public health activities

 From a clinical point of view, we are active in the analysis of mycobacteria (tuberculosis agent or atypical mycobacteria).
 The laboratory is the only one in the country to carry out these analyses and thus acts as a national reference laboratory.
 In terms of mycology, there is the investigation of dermatophytes using conventional cultures and PCR1.
 We should also mention diagnostics of sexually transmitted infections for the Family Planning Centres, pulmonary samples cultures and PCR, and expert analysis of various samples.

 From an epidemiological and public health point of view, we are monitoring gastro-enteric pathogens such as Salmonella or Campylobacter, doing phenotypic and molecular characterisation of pathogens of interest, such as Staphylococcus aureus resistant to methicillin (MRSA) and finally detecting Legionella in the public water supply.

 Internationally recognised expertise with dual accreditation

-Internationally, the unit participates in several European working groups in areas as varied as gastro-enteric pathogens, antibiotic resistance and mycobacteria analyses.
+Internationally, the service participates in several European working groups in areas as varied as gastro-enteric pathogens, antibiotic resistance and mycobacteria analyses.

 It has been named a ‘Nominated National Expert Laboratory’ by the European Centre for Disease Prevention and Control (ECDC) for several activities.